-She went on to intern at KATC-TV3 in Louisiana, work as a production assistant at Futuro Media Group in New York City, intern at CBS 2 in Chicago and hone her skills as a digital producer and entertainment editor at KTLA 5 News and Wonderwall.com in Los Angeles.
+She went on to intern at news stations and media companies in New York City, Louisiana, and Chicago.
+She honed her skills as a digital producer and entertainment editor at KTLA 5 News and Wonderwall.com in Los Angeles.

 When Mariel wasn't working, she was pursuing her education and obtained a Bachelor of Arts Degree in Communication Studies from the University of Michigan- Ann Arbor and a Master of Science in Broadcast Journalism from Northwestern University.

-Today, the 31-year-old is the senior culture editor and IGTV host at Shondaland.com, covering entertainment in Los Angeles.
-Mariel has had the privilege to report on women's issues in Johannesburg, South Africa, work as an on-air contributor on the Reelz Channel, interview a host of celebrities--including Lady Gaga, Glenn Close, Kelly Rowland, Sterling K. Brown and Nicole Kidman--and cover the 2016 Presidential Election, the Emmy Awards, Golden Globe Awards, SAG Awards, Critics' Choice Awards and the Oscars.
+Today, the 33-year-old is the senior culture editor and host at Shondaland.com, covering entertainment in Los Angeles.
+Mariel has had the privilege to moderate cast panels for "Grey's Anatomy" and "Snowfall," report on women's issues in Johannesburg, South Africa, work as an on-air contributor on the Reelz Channel, interview a host of celebrities — including Margot Robbie, Steven Spielberg, Chris Evans, Halle Berry, Glenn Close, Sterling K. Brown and Nicole Kidman — and cover the Emmy Awards, Golden Globe Awards, SAG Awards, Critics' Choice Awards and the Oscars.